bbiacora/Biosync/README.md

 ![BIO](https://media.github.students.cs.ubc.ca/user/9769/files/f9c50700-cd48-11ea-93b4-e8d320c9a598)

-## Project Proposal
 Biosync is a patient management application that allows medical professionals to efficiently view <br> and update patient medical records, as well as track patient progress.

-Biosync aims to provide support for giving patients timely services and care, and given the limited amount of medical resources <br> and psychiatrists available, it can especially be useful in mental health care.
-Mental health treatment is a prolonged and <br> arduous process that requires multiple patient-psychiatrist sessions and trials to identify effective medications and therapies. <br> As such, Biosync can, for example, be integrated into more sophisticated mental health related applications such as MindTalk, <br> a research project that my group is developing, which aims to objectivize and expedite depression diagnosis and treatment.

 ## User Stories